 I’m a young guy who comes from a place where gender equality stands the last thing to think of, even for the woman under strict abuse.
-Through comments related to certain Facebook posts authored by me, I realized that it looks much more distasteful to be a guy and a feminist at the same time.
-The many questions that came as a result of me proclaiming myself feminist found the need for this.
-The section below explicates why I stand and remain a feminist irrespective of my gender and sex.
+Through comments related to certain Facebook posts authored by me, I realized it looks much more distasteful to be a guy and a feminist at the same time.
+The many questions that came from me proclaiming myself “feminist” found the need for this.
+The section below explains why I stand and remain a feminist disregarding my gender and sex.

-Feminism is an equal enviroment for people to thrive irrespective of gender.
+Feminism is an equal environment for humans to thrive irrespective of gender.
 It does not seek special rights for women, as that misconception holds to breed up more misogynists.

 I’m a feminist because I love the competition.
-I need a wife who is not overly dependent, who will bring out the best in me just because of how productive she is, who can handle certain human-made illusions attributed to the man when I’m not around, and who is not going to wait for me to arrive for strenght to be upheld in our home.
+I need a wife who is not overly dependent, who will bring out the best in me as I compliment how productive she is, one who can handle certain human-made illusions attributed to the man when I’m not around, and who is not going to wait for me to arrive for strength to be upheld in our home.

-Harriet Tubman would’ve saved much more slaves than she did if some slaves knew they were slaves.
-It’s the same for numerous African women who are against the concept of gender equality because, those women do not know how disadvantaged they are to live in a society that smiles at a position to disfavor them based on what they had no mutable power over, Gender and Sex.
+Harriet Tubman would’ve saved much more slaves than she did if some slaves knew they were slaves to begin with.
+It’s the same for numerous African women who are against the concept of gender equality because, those women do not know how disadvantaged they are to live in a society that smiles at a position to disfavor them based on what they had no mutable power over; Gender and Sex.
 It’s really a depiction of either ignorance or wickedness to judge one based on one’s unchangeable trait.

 A guy can be a feminist because feminism goes beyond gender, it aims at the improvement of society.
 John Legend is a great one himself.
 Not forgetting the Buddhist leader, Dalai Lama.
-Joss Whedon gave his opinion,
+In Joss Whedon’s opinion,

 “Equality is not a concept.
 It’s not something we should be striving for.
 It’s a necessity.
 Equality is like gravity.
 We need it to stand on this earth as men and women, and the misogyny that is in every culture is not a true part of the human condition.
 It is life out of balance, and that imbalance is sucking something out of the soul of every man and woman who’s confronted with it.
 We need equality.
 Kinda now.”

-Limitations like a highly productive manager who is not able to attain the wage due only because she is a woman.
-Limitations like a woman who has courage as strong as that like Harriet Tubman, Rosa Parks, Yaa Asantewaa, and not being able to stand up to solve needed issues all because our societies have designed a woman’s jurisdiction to be restricted to the kitchen and at the background of a man’s success and activity.
+Think of a highly productive manager who is not able to attain the due wage only because she is a woman.
+Limitations like a woman who has courage as strong as that of Harriet Tubman, Rosa Parks, Yaa Asantewaa, and not being able to stand up to solve needed issues all because our societies have designed a woman’s jurisdiction to be restricted to the kitchen and the definite background of a man’s success and activity.

 We need to get pass that; the idea that a woman’s validity is attributed to her man.
 No!
 Both parties are equally needed to help each party.
-Reality is that we need productive women on board.
+We need productive women on board.
+I need my Mum, Sis and Aunt.
+I need Bae!
 The future actually looks brighter with more women and men equally spearheading an improvement into society.

-For those of you who are misogynists because of the Bible, Qur’an or any other holy book or religious doctrine, there is nothing more I can say than to tell you that, reason is the only known alternative in reality to take you out of that position with which you never employed reason to be in.
+For those of you who are misogynists because of the Bible, Qur’an or any other holy book or religious doctrine, there is nothing more I can say than to tell you this; reason is the only known alternative in reality to take you out of that position with which you never employed reason to be in.
 There is virtually nothing I can say to convince you of how wrong that position is because you have shielded your brain in favor of the faith card.
-You will understand when you stand out of subjectivity.
+You will understand when you stand out of the less informed forms of subjectivity.